Anyone who has spent time looking into a business phone service has probably heard of a softphone.

 What is a Softphone?

 So, you’ve stumbled across the term softphone during your VoIP research but aren’t entirely sure what it means.
 It’s pretty simple!
-A softphone is a software program that’s installed on a computer or internet-connected device and uses the internet to make calls.
+A softphone is a software application that’s installed on an internet-connected device and to make phone calls.

 Typically, the softphone software is provided by your VoIP provider and is a user-friendly interface that functions much the same way a regular phone would.
 This interface allows users access to dialing and all the features that come with their VoIP solution.

 In general, a softphone can access and enhance all of your VoIP features, something that traditional phones (even with adapters) can’t do.
 That’s why many providers have built their own softphone interface to go along with their VoIP phone service.

 Now that you know what a softphone is, we’ll take a high-level look at how one works.
 You’ll be surprised by how simple it is.

 Understanding the ins-and-outs of a softphone is surprisingly simple.
 For most providers, setting up your phone is as easy as following the program’s built-in setup process, which often has you up and running in a matter of minutes.